Ashwag-ta/DisSubFormer/Data_Results/Data/README.md

 ## 2- Raw Data (Reference Only)
-Raw datasets used to generate the processed data are provided for reference, transparency, and reproducibility and are stored in: `Data_Results/Data/raw_data/`.
+Raw datasets used to generate the preprocessed data are provided for reference, transparency, and reproducibility and are stored in: `Data_Results/Data/raw_data/`.

 These raw files are not used directly by the DisSubFormer training/testing code.